 Sarah Louise Butler’s first novel, The Wild Heavens takes place throughout the course of one day in the winter of 2003.
-Sandy, who is fifty-one, wakes up to see large tracks in the snow that belong to Big Foot/Sasquatch/Yeti, but is referred to as “Charlie” throughout the text.
-More than thirty years earlier, her young husband disappears one evening pursuing Charlie, and Sandy is determined to follow these tracks and uncover some truth or clarity about what happened to Luke.
+Sandy, who is fifty-one, wakes up to see large tracks in the snow that belong to Bigfoot/Sasquatch/Yeti, who is referred to as “Charlie” throughout the text.
+More than thirty years earlier, her young husband had disappeared one evening pursuing Charlie, and Sandy is determined to follow these tracks and uncover some truth or clarity about what happened to Luke.
 The novel moves back and forth between shorter chapters that describe Sandy’s quest and longer chapters about her childhood, adolescence, young adulthood, and early middle age.
 There is a fairy-tale quality to the text, including the narrator as a motherless child.
-Sandy is orphaned at the age of seven and moves from Ontario to the British Columbia interior to live with her grandfather, a veterinarian with a research passion for Charlie.
+Sandy is orphaned at the age of seven and moves from Ontario to the BC Interior to live with her grandfather, a veterinarian with a research passion for Charlie.
 There is even a life-sized sculpture of the creature in their cabin’s living room.
 A single mother and her young son, Sandy’s future husband, occupy the nearby cabin.
 The two children form an intimate bond that lasts into young adulthood, although there is a brief separation when “our world was breached by the man who would later dwell in my nightmares.”
-The novel presents the tangible danger of intimate partner violence, and the more complicated threat and beauty of Charlie and the BC interior Meg snowshoes through in her pursuit of the truth.
+The novel presents the tangible danger of intimate partner violence, and the more complicated threat and beauty of Charlie and the BC Interior Sandy snowshoes through in her pursuit of the truth.
 The novel explores the limits of knowing, and Charlie’s confusing and sometimes faint tracks are potent reminders of this.

 Canadian Literature is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.